vtaits/form-schema/packages/form-schema/README.md

 Type declaration is an object with next params:

-- `serializer` - function for serialize form values before submit.
+- `serializer` - function for serializing form values before submit.
 E.g. local value of select can be an object `{ value, label }`, but only `value` should be submitted.
 Parameters:

+  * `value` - current value of the field;
   * `values` - all values of form;
   * `name` - name of current field;
   * `fieldSchema` - full schema of current field;